 I. Data backup

 Before I start working, first I make a copy of the website.
-I set daily data backup, so that in case of some problems, it is easy to restore it.

 II.
 Updating WordPress and add-ons

 I always update the system and add-ons to the latest version.
 Bugs and security holes are always regularly fixed and updated by the authors.

 I scan the website with an antivirus program.
 Then I download the website on a computer with FTP FileZilla client (filezilla-project.org) and search for infected elements in the code using Netbeans (netbeans.org).
 A virus adds encrypted data to the files, triggered with eval, base64_decode and @include commands.
 Often they can be found in the first line, with a number of spaces, so that the code is not visible when editing.